-The innovative features of Cornell pumps have real benefits in mining applications.
+Cornell’s innovative features provide tangible benefits in mining applications.

-- The Cycloseal sealing system works to keep grit and abrasives away from the seal area, extending seal life and reducing maintenance.
+- The Cycloseal sealing system keeps grit and abrasives away from the seal area, extending seal life and reducing maintenance.

 - Redi-Prime adds automatic priming and re-priming to pumps in all types of applications.

-- Pumps available in CD4MCu are more abrasion-resistant and have improve solids handling.
+- Pumps available in CD4MCu are more abrasion-resistant and have improved solids handling.